jdingel/econ6905/assignments/assignment_3/readme.md

 When deriving this result, you might consult Section 3.2 of Enrico Moretti's "Local Labor Markets" (*Handbook of Labor Economics*, 2011).
 4. Use your results to demonstrate that the statement "labor mobility equalizes expected utility across cities" describes properties of the idiosyncratic-preferences distribution, not the concept of spatial equilibrium.

-### Structural gravity for commuting flows

-Consider the labor-allocation (gravity) equation in the barebones quantitative urban model (equation 1 on week 9 slide 4).
-Does the commuting gravity equation satisfy the "structural gravity" definition of Head and Mayer (2014) from the week 4 slides?
-Provide a proof of your yes/no response.

 ### Border designs and spatial linkages